virtualmin/virtualmin.com/content/docs/Server Components/spam-and-virus-scanning.md

 #### Setting up Clamd on a remote system
 The easiest way to setup `clamd` is to use Virtualmin's built-in support for configuring it.
 The steps to do this are:

  1. Install Virtualmin GPL or Pro on the system to be used for running `clamd`.
-You don't need to create any domains, or run any other servers like MySQL or Postfix.
+You don't need to create any domains, or run any other servers like MySQL/MariaDB or Postfix.
  2. Login to the new Virtualmin, and go to **Email Messages ⇾ Spam and Virus Scanning**.
  3. Click the **Enable ClamAV Server** button.
  4. SSH into the system as _root_, and edit the file `clamd.conf` and make sure the line `TCPSocket 3310` exists and is not commented out.